 - Nearest rail system is in Hawthorne, Nevada, approximately 90 miles by road

 - Public use airport in Tonopah with two runways

 - Electrical connection is possible at the sub-station in Silver Peak

 - Water supply is currently served by the Silver Peak municipal water supply

 Lithium Timing and Why Now?:

-Companies already producing lithium are attempting to increase production.
-Rockwood Holdings was purchased by Albemarle Corporation (NYSE: ALB) in 2014 for $6.2 billion USD.
-This purchase included the Rockwood Silver Peak Lithium Mine located in Clayton Valley, Nevada.
+Companies already producing lithium are attempting to increase their production.
+Rockwood Holdings was purchased by Albemarle (NYSE: ALB) in 2014 for $6.2 billion USD.
+The purchase included the Silver Peak Lithium Brine Mine located in Clayton Valley, Nevada.